MacEwan University, 3rd year

 Her goals for this year include advocacy for mental health and addictions, advocacy for indigenous groups and francophone groups, and increasing communication and transparency of the national organization with its members.

-University of Saskatchewan - College of Nursing, 4th year
+University of Saskatchewan - College of Nursing, Graduate

-Bryce Boynton is currently completing his final practicum in Estevan Saskatchewan on a Medicine Unit/MICU and is preparing for graduation.
+Bryce Boynton recently completed his BSN and graduated from the University of Saskatchewan.
 He has been involved with CNSA for his entire nursing education and served on the Board of Directors for the last 2 years, first as Prairie Regional Director then as President.
 He believes that CNSA has played a vital role in his education and career thus far.
 CNSA, It's a game changer!

 National Conference Director